seheon-oh/baygaud-PI/README.md

 		(baygaud) [seheon@sejong00]

 		--> Install the python packages for baygaud-PI.
-For dependency, these packages are only compatible in the virtual environment that is currently created.
-The required package list, 'requirements.txt' is given in 'baygaud_PI' directory.
+Note that these packages are only compatible within the virtual environment that has been created.
+The required package list, 'requirements.txt', is included in the 'baygaud_PI' directory.

 		(baygaud) [seheon@sejong00] cd baygaud-master
 		(baygaud) [seheon@sejong00] ls